 So, how do you keep up the momentum, keep active, and keep improving over the colder months?
 To help you conquer windsurfing this winter, the RYA shares our top tips both on and off the water…

-There’s no such thing as bad weather, just inappropriate clothing.
+When it comes to windsurfing there’s no such thing as bad weather, just inappropriate clothing.
 With colder weather, you need to ensure you have the right personal equipment.
-Do your research and use the expertise in windsurfing shops to invest in a good wetsuit, gloves, hat and boots – ensuring they fit well too.
+Do your research and use the expertise in windsurfing shops to invest in a good wetsuit, gloves, hat, and boots – ensuring they fit well.

 Winter is the ideal time to get some coaching or try something new.
 The conditions are perfect for short, focused sessions, so concentrate on a couple of key things you want to work on and achieve.
 If you’re keen to learn something new, windsurf foiling provides a great alternative, helping to enhance your core windsurfing technique, as well as widening the wind range you’re able to get out on-the-water in.

 There’s plenty of opportunity to increase knowledge through some winter reading.
 The RYA Windsurfing Handbooks, are packed with top tips and advice for all abilities.
 With everything from buying kit, to technique and scenario-lead coaching, you’ll be raring to get back out on-the-water with your newfound knowledge.

 Most importantly, keep yourself active.
 Staying fit and healthy will help your windsurfing in general and keep your body ready to get back out there - especially if you decide to take a winter break.